zhangchiqing/blog/posts/2018-06-05-functor-applicative-why.md

 ```

 ## Summary
+`Functor` and `Applicative` are two key concepts in functional programming.
+We used the `Maybe` type and its use cases as examples to introduce the need of abstraction. `Functor` and `Applicative` are abstractions, they define what functions have to be implement for a type to be an instance of them.

+In functional programming, [there are more abstractions and type classes](https://wiki.haskell.org/File:Typeclassopedia-diagram.png) built on top of `Functor` and `Applicative`, this leads to a great amount code and logic to be reusable.
+And Haskell's strong type system ensures that the use of those generic functions are correct and safe.

-Thanks for reading this blog post through.
-It's a really long one.
-Hopefully, I made the functional programming terms `Functor` and `Applicative` a bit earlier to understand.
+Thanks for reading this blog post.
+Hopefully, I made `Functor` and `Applicative` a bit earlier to understand.